 Private Pilot Licence

-The EASA PPL, European Aviation Safety Agency Private Pilot Licence entitles the holder to fly EASA registered aeroplanes registered in the EU and non-EASA registered aircraft in the UK providing the holder has the correct ratings.
-However, as suggested in the title of the licence, it is a ‘Private’ licence and is purely for private flying only, not for commercial operations that lead to remuneration.
+The PPL (Private Pilot Licence) entitles the holder to act as pilot in command (PIC) on aeroplanes in the UK providing the holder has the correct ratings.
+As suggested in the title of the licence, it is a ‘Private’ licence and is purely for private flying only, not for commercial operations that lead to remuneration.

 Before you begin a PPL, what do you need?

 Well, the PPL is the first licence for most people, so the pre-requisites are minimal, in fact, the only requirements are that the student be at least 14 years of age, in order to log the hours.
 However, for a student to solo, typically after 15 hours of training, they must be 16 years of age and hold at least a Class Two Medical (More on which can be found right here…).

 What will I, and what am I required to do during the training?

 Well, once again there is an age restriction, although a student can solo at 16, they must be 17 years of age for the issue of a licence.
 During the training, which must consist of a minimum of 45 hours training (25 hours with an instructor, 10 hours solo) you will master the skill of first climbing, descending and turning, before complete many ‘circuits’ which are essentially small rectangles flown around your home airfield, consisting of a taking off, en-route and landing section, this perfects all phases of a flight before you solo and then move on to navigational and instrument training.
 During this time you will accumulate a number of solo hours including completing a 150 mile trip, landing at two other aerodromes other than your base, all solo.

 Once all the above requirements have been satisfied along with passes (pass mark of 75%) in all 9 multiple choice examinations:

 - Air Law (Purchase Air Law Book Now)

 - Operational Performance (Purchase Operational Performance Book Now)